 Originally posted 8-3-11, updated 6-21-17

-This is definitely my new go-to sauce for pizzas but you can also use it for any red sauce application.
-Meatball subs, eggplant or chicken parmesan, or just for dipping breadsticks. it’s a quick, easy, all-purpose red sauce.
+Pizza sauce is great for a lot more than just pizzas!
+This super thick and rich sauce is my new go-to red sauce.
+Use it for meatball subs, eggplant or chicken parmesan, or just for dipping breadsticks. it’s a quick, easy, all-purpose red sauce.
 Here are a few other great things to use your Thick and Rich Pizza Sauce for:

 - Pizza Roll Ups